DCL-IBL/IfGPT-LLM-Description/README.md

 ## IfGPT-LLM Description

 A structured knowledge base of Large Language Models (LLMs) stored in a Neo4j graph database.
-The dataset captures rich descriptive metadata for each model — from architecture and training methods to access types and language support — and provides ready-to-use tooling to query and visualise it.
+The dataset captures rich descriptive metadata for each model – from architecture and training methods to access types and language support, and provides ready-to-use tools to query and visualise it.

 - **Metadata schema** — full property definitions for LLM nodes (types, index status, relationships) as returned by `apoc.meta.schema()`